stevenbischoff/cfb_predictor/README.md

 The model is trained by predicting final spreads (home team points - away team points).
 To make a prediction, the model calculates a rating (between 0 and 1) for the home and away teams.
 The predicted spread is 100*(home team rating - away team rating) + _a_, where _a_ represents home-field advantage and is trained simultaneously with the ratings neural networks.
 Training uses backpropagation, specifically stochastic gradient descent with early stopping.

 The neural network for week _w_ is trained using data from an adjustable window around _w_.

+## Results
+Trained on the 2045-2018 seasons, the model regularly achieve a mean absolute error of < 13 points when predicting the spread of FBS games in the 2019 season.
+For comparison with other rating systems, follow this link: http://www.thepredictiontracker.com/ncaaresults.php?orderby=absdev&type=1&year=19 .
+The below tables display the model's best and worst predictions.